sa001gar/school-management-system-nextjs-django-postgres/README.md

-# RMS - Result Management System
+# RMS - Result Management System By Sagar Kundu

 A production-grade Result Management System built with Django 6+ and Next.js 16+.